 That’s the basic premise behind dividend-growth investing, which you can do by purchasing individual stocks … or via dividend-growth exchange-traded funds (ETFs), which have the added bonus of providing instant diversification across dozens or even hundreds of these stocks with little effort needed on your part.

 Disclaimer: This article does not constitute individualized investment advice.
-These securities appear for your consideration and not as personalized investment recommendations.
+Securities, funds, and/or other investments appear for your consideration and not as personalized investment recommendations.
 Act at your own discretion.

 Why Dividend Growth?